 The sale of real estate during a divorce can have tax consequences.
 For example, if the house is sold, both spouses may be responsible for capital gains taxes, depending on how much the property has appreciated since it was purchased.
 However, in some cases, spouses may be able to exclude a portion of the capital gains from taxes if they meet specific requirements.

 The sale can also trigger memories of the time spent in the home, which can be emotionally challenging.
 Sometimes, one spouse may feel the loss more than the other, especially if they have more memories tied to the house.
 The spouse who stays in the house may opt to keep the property if there’s enough cash available to buy out the other spouse’s share.
-The goal is to settle things fairly, with both parties receiving a portion that reflects their financial and emotional contributions.
+The goal is to settle things fairly, with both parties receiving portions that reflect their financial and emotional contributions.

 Handling Debts and Liabilities